sonos/torch-to-nnef/docs/contributing/add_new_aten_op.md

 - Those that are directly mapping to [NNEF spec](https://registry.khronos.org/NNEF/specs/1.0/nnef-1.0.5.html) and are 1 to 1 tensor transformation in that case just add it in the map in `torch_to_nnef.op.aten.unary`: `GENERIC_UNARY_OUTPUT_ATEN_OP_NAMES` or `REMAP_ATEN_OP_NAMES`.

-- Those that are straight mapping:
+- Those that need a bit of mapping:

 ```python title="Example of straight mapping"
 @OP_REGISTRY.register(["bitwise_or"]) # (1)!